 Stamp Duty Scrapped for Homebuyers on Properties Worth up to £500,000

-Since the Chancellor, Rishi Sunak, announced a reduction in Stamp Duty Land Tax (SDLT), the topic has dominated headlines for the past few weeks, seeing financial and property experts weighing in on the announcement.
+Since the Chancellor, Rishi Sunak, announced a Stamp Duty Land Tax (SDLT) reduction, the topic has dominated headlines for the past few weeks, seeing financial and property experts weighing in on the announcement.
 But what does it mean for the economy, the housing market, and for you?
 We’ve broken down some of the key points concerning the Stamp Duty reduction to answer these questions.